First Day for Kindergarten Students

 Hello and welcome to Salmon Bay!
 We hope you can make one or more of these upcoming FOSB events.
 It's a great way to meet people and build community.
-We'll be planning all kinds of things to enrich the experience of Salmon Bay.
+We have an exciting year ahead!

 FOSB Welcome Potluck and Meeting

 Thursday, Sept.
 13th from 6:00 pm -8:00 pm